davewsmith/webdriver-starter/README.md

 June 13, 2018

-This captures a (working!) point-in-time set of instructions for setting up an environment on ubuntu/trusty for using selenium/webkit to drive Firefox and Chrome and a simple working example.
+This captures a (working!) point-in-time set of instructions for setting up an environment on ubuntu/trusty for using selenium/webdriver to drive Firefox and Chrome and includes a simple working example.

 The details of getting this stuff working appear to change often, and much of the doc that Google uncovers is stale.